earthobservations/wetterdienst/README.md

 **download_dwd_data** is used with the created filelinks of select_dwd to **download and store** the data in the given folder.
 Therefor it connects with the ftp and writes the corresponding file to the harddisk as defined.
 Furthermore it returns the local filelink or to be clear the link where the file is saved on the harddrive.

-**read_dwd_data** is used to get the data into the Python environment in shape of a pandas DataFrame.
+**parse_dwd_data** is used to get the data into the Python environment in shape of a pandas DataFrame.
 Therefor it opens the downloaded zipfile, reads its content and selects the file with the data (something like "produkt...").
 Then the selected file is read and returned in shape of a DataFrame, ready to be analyzed!

 ## 4. Listing server files